koodaamo/datapiper/README.rst

 ===============================

-Datapiper provides an easy-to-use yet configurable data batch processing tool and a simple framework for data integration applications.
+Datapiper provides an easy-to-use yet configurable data batch processing tool and a simple pipeline library for use in data integration applications.

 Give Datapiper your list of data processor callables and it will construct a runnable data pipeline for you.